sgsinghashka-del/credit-card-fraud-detection-knn/README.md

 A: Run the k_optimization to find the optimal K. Typically between 3-15 for this dataset.

 **Q: Can I use this in production?**
-A: Yes, but consider preprocessing pipeline, model persistence, and real-time latency requirements.
+A: Yes, but consider the preprocessing pipeline, model persistence, and real-time latency requirements.

 ---

 **Author**: Ashka Singh
-**Date**: 2024
 **Status**: Active Development